lucasfs2020/lab/lab4/lab4.md

 to specific people.
 However, the biggest change is that certain material must be preserved.
 This allows protection for specific parts of a project for a company.

+Question 6:

+We decided it would be fun to create an open source game.
+We would create the base concept, and provide a little guidance, and then let the users do what they wished.
+We decided it would be best to use a GNU GPL.

 Do I agree with this claim Gopher:
 	Given the information presented, I do agree with this claim.
 Part of a project being open source is that it must be open to the large hacking community, so that developers are allowed to make their own decisions on a tool they may use.
 Gopher not only